philtelco/philtelco.github.io/about.md

 ---
 {% raw %}<p><img style="width: 100%; display: block; margin: 0 auto; border 0" src="/assets/img/philtel-head.jpg"></p>{% endraw %}

 PhilTel is an amateur phone collective looking to install new (to us) payphones within the city of Philadelphia.
 Any payphone installed will be completely free-to-use, allowing the user to place calls within North America.
-Additionally, we would like to provide various experiences and services through the phones; these could be as simple as voicemail, fun as a phone number that randomly calls other payphones, or as complex as an integration with phone collectors' networks to allow [phone-phreaking](https://en.wikipedia.org/wiki/Phreaking){:target="_blank"} and exploration!
+Additionally, we would like to provide various experiences and services through the phones; these could be as simple as voicemail, fun as a phone number that randomly calls other payphones, or as complex as an integration with [phone collectors' networks](../networks){:target="_blank"} to allow [phone-phreaking](../phreaking){:target="_blank"} and exploration!

 ## Frequently Asked Questions

+### So I just use this phone to call people?

+Yes, you can use a PhilTel phone just like any payphone (without the need to pay) or landline phone!
+Calls are free to most numbers in North America.

+In addition to connecting with the traditional telephone network, we are also looking to connect with collectors' networks and other payphone projects.
+For more information check out the [Networks](../networks) page.

 ### How is PhilTel funded?